aatxe/oxide/oxide0.md

 In `oxide`, we allocate every value on a region in the stack, associating it with a fractional capability guarding its use.
 The fractional aspect of this capability allows us to model mutable vs immutable borrows by tracking the existence of aliases.
 That is, if a capability is `1`, we know that there are no aliases and a mutable borrow is safe.
-Composite structures (like tuples and structs) reference other smaller regions (each of which has its own capability).
+Aggregate structures (like tuples and structs) reference other smaller regions (each of which has its own capability).
 Perhaps notably, we simplify the move-vs-borrow distinction by treating all moves as mutable borrows — a natural consequence of our fractional capabilities.